EliotSlevin/EHR-Resources/User Reserach/Inital Questions.md

 - How much access should other doctors have
 - Should emergency medical information be always available (EG medical alert info)
 - Who decides on classifications?
+- Should patients be able to add info?
+Would it be useful?